How to spend one day in Washington DC

 Washington Union Station

 After a long day of sightseeing, we grabbed a cab back to Union Station to catch the train back to Baltimore.
 As people left their offices, the train was much more crowded on a Friday afternoon, but we did manage to locate seats.
-It had a fun day of adventuring in DC, but there is constant about DC, there is always more to discover.
+It had a fun day of adventuring in DC, but there is something constant about DC; there is always more to discover.

 Related posts